Masons Ruby & Sapphire Mine

 Picture

 The cool refreshing waters of the Burningtown Creek run right between the mine shack and the digging area.
-This provides a good place to wash off and cool down after a long day mining.
-The sound is very relaxing while washing away dirt from your treasures.
+The sound is very relaxing while washing away dirt from your treasures at the flumes.

 Historical Artifacts